Ship Finance Models

 Sensitivity analysis shows how the return on the shipping investment varies in response to changes in assumptions.
 We analyze the effect of changes in ship operating costs, time charter earnings, ship values, and financing costs.
 When preparing a shipping investment analysis we also take into account expected future demand and supply, as well as historical data.

 Microsoft Excel® is most widely used for ﬁnancial modeling.
-Analysts can employ Excel to build their own ship finance models from scratch.
-Shipping investment analysts may also make use o the Excel-based ship investment application Pacoship.
+You may employ Excel to build your own ship finance models from scratch.
+Shipping investment analysts will save time and effort and get a better error free model with the Excel-based ship investment application Pacoship.

 We have now added a Marine Finance Glossary with explanations of shipping finance and ship investment terms to this website.
 It also has explanations of ship lease structures and terms.